+Document discover

-[REDACTED] .
-Yet Defendant has failed to produce a single photo in this case.
-[REDACTED] .
-Document discovery and interrogatories are not helpful in obtaining this type of evidence: depositions are needed.
+and interrogatories are not helpful in obtaining this type of evidence; depositions are needed.

 Third, the burden and expense of this proposed discovery is limited to three additional depositions.
 Defendant in this case is a multi-millionaire with able counsel.
 Three depositions will not cause her undue burden, expense, or inconvenience.
 These depositions are important to resolving issues in this case.
-Given that very few witnesses reside within 100 miles of the courthouse and therefore cannot be compelled to trial, this request for only three additional depositions is a reasonable request.
+[REDACTED]

 While Defendant opposes Ms. Giuffre's request for Court approval of more than ten depositions, she has unilaterally noticed more than ten depositions without bothering to seek approval.
-As of the date of this filing, Defendant's counsel has issued twelve subpoenas for deposition testimony - the almost the exact same number Ms. Giuffre is seeking.5 Defendant cannot credibly oppose Ms. Giuffre's additional depositions while she, herself, is trying to take more than ten without leave of court.6
+As of the date of this filing, Defendant's counsel has issued twelve subpoenas for deposition testimony - the almost the exact same number Ms. Giuffre is seeking.
+Defendant cannot credibly oppose Ms. Giuffre's additional depositions while she, herself, is trying to take more than ten without leave of court.